psychesystems/psyche.systems/README.md

 ## Editing the website

 The `main` branch of the repository is [protected](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches).
-To make an edit, create a new branch (manually for via an issue) and make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+To make an edit, create a new branch (manually or via an issue) and make a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 Pull requests [are reviewed](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#require-pull-request-reviews-before-merging) by another member of the team before merging.

 ## New members

 ### User data

-Add your user information to as a [YAML](https://yaml.org) file in the [users](_data/users) data directory.
+Add your user information as a [YAML](https://yaml.org) file in the [users](_data/users) data directory.
 The file basename should be your self-assigned `username`.
 The required keys are:

 ```yaml
 name: Your Full Name